hrishikeshs/writings/just-use-ai.md

 The mandate trickles down through the bureaucratic hierarchy and engineering managers instruct software developers to "use more AI" in their work.
-They will patiently listen why AI has a limited applications in the day-to-day jobs of professional developers, but they nevertheless insist on "figuring out how to use more AI" everywhere.
+They will patiently listen why AI has limited applications in the day-to-day jobs of professional developers, but they nevertheless insist on "figuring out how to use more AI" everywhere.